MBCT Teacher Certification Pathway

 4. The Science of Mindfulness-Based Programs

-This program may be taken any time after Foundations, affording trainees an opportunity to study and synthesize conceptual learning into practice.
+This course may be taken any time after Foundations and Facilitator Training, affording trainees an opportunity to study and synthesize conceptual learning into practice.

 Register